 CBD which products contain less than 0.3% THC (the federally legal limit) do not contain enough THC for you to experience impairment of any kind.

-However, cannabis legal states do offer CBD products with higher THC amounts, but must be purchased at a licensed dispensary.
+However, cannabis legal states do offer CBD products with higher THC concentrations in the product.

 There are CBD products in the cannabis marketplace that do contain higher amounts of THC and it will cause you to feel intoxicated or high.
 If you visit any dispensary, always read the label and ask questions about the CBD to THC ratio.